We are rethinking how we manage land that delivers for people and the environment

 The Lapwing Estate has developed a new model for “Rethinking peatlands”, which both sequesters and abates significant quantities of carbon, and also produces food with measurable positive environmental and social impact

-Reverse Coal is a radical and transformative whole systems approach that transitions from traditional organic farming on degraded lowland peat, towards climate resilient, controlled environment agriculture (CEA) with a broad array of interlinked societal, environmental and economic benefits
+Reverse Coal is a radical and transformative whole systems approach that restores degraded lowland peat shifting towards climate resilient, controlled environment agriculture (CEA) with a broad array of interlinked societal, environmental and economic benefits

 Carbon Capture & Abatement